ysnitko/link_shortering/README.md

 # URL shortening API landing page

-This is a solution to the [URL shortening API landing page](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).
+This is a solution to the [URL shortening API landing page on Frontend Mentor](https://www.frontendmentor.io/challenges/url-shortening-api-landing-page-2ce3ob-G).

 ## Table of contents